 - Ingrown toenails, when your toenail grows into your flesh and is usually irritating and painful.
 Podiatrists can cut these for you.

 - Nail and foot infections.

 - Heel spurs and pain.
 Heel spurs are calcium buildups in your heel that create a bone-like protrusion, which causes pain when your heel strikes the ground.
 This makes it very difficult to walk.

 - General foot and ankle pain, podiatrists can diagnose and treat.

 - Skin problems, such as dry and cracked skin.

 - Nail problems, from diseases to pain.

 - Diabetes-related problems.
 Diabetes can lead to poor circulation and nerve damage in the feet.
 These can cause infections, ulcers, sores, and toe deformities.
 Minor issues can escalate and possibly lead to amputation if left untreated.
 If you have diabetes, you should visit a podiatrist every 3 to 6 months instead of once a year, as this should be taken extremely seriously.

 If you’d like to learn more about what a podiatrist in Bethpage that accepts Medicaid can do for you, contact us today!

-If any of this applies to you, or you simply want to make sure everything is ok after some time, you can visit us at Charles Evans Center in Bethpage or call us at (516) 622-8888.
+If any of this applies to you, or you simply want to make sure everything is ok after some time, you can visit us at CEC Health Center in Bethpage or call us at (516) 622-8888.
 We are committed to providing excellent healthcare services to historically underserved community members with limited incomes.
 Our team of professionals is more than happy to offer all the podiatry services you could need.
 Not many podiatrists accept Medicaid as well, so for a podiatrist in Bethpage that accepts Medicaid, you can’t go wrong with us.
-Visit the Charles Evans Center today!
+Visit the CEC Health Center today!